mrschick/ChessGame-2023/README.md

 We implemented the projected Java and the javafx library for the Graphical User Interface.
 All the chess piece clasess  <br>
 implement the interface "Piece.java".
 This allows for generic return types and generic parameters to be used in methods.<br>
 The Sqaure.java class is used to create chess board squares that can contain chess pieces or can be empty.
 The Board    <br>
 class uses these square objects to create a functioning 2D chess board.
-No third party libraries were used.

 #### Programming Techniques Used:
 We used the following techniques while developing our project:
 * __Interface__ was used to allow for uniform implementation of all Chess piece Objects.